Nationwide Building Society Board Terms of Reference

 2. Structure, Capital And Funding

-2.2 Subject to paragraph 2.1, changes relating to Nationwide’s capital structure including capital raising activity, except individual capital raising transactions which are below £100 million and not part of a wider capital raising programme, which transactions can be approved by the Chief Executive Officer and the Chief Financial Officer jointly.
+2.2 Subject to paragraph 2.1, material changes relating to Nationwide’s capital structure including capital raising activity, except capital raising transactions which are less than 5% of Nationwide’s total outstanding capital over any rolling twelve month period and not part of a wider capital raising programme, which transactions can be approved by the Chief Executive Officer or the Chief Financial Officer.

-2.3 Subject to paragraph 2.1, any capital redemptions, except those below £200 million which are included in the society plan and where the redemption does not breach any Board risk appetite trigger, which transactions can be approved by the Board Risk Committee.
+2.3 Subject to paragraph 2.1, any capital redemptions, except those totalling less than 5% of Nationwide’s total outstanding capital over any rolling twelve month period which are included in the society plan and where the redemption does not breach any Board risk appetite trigger, which transactions can be approved by the Board Risk Committee.

 2.4 Changes to Nationwide’s corporate structure including any merger or creation, acquisition or disposal of any subsidiary or associated company, or of any significant business operation, or any other initiative which has significant strategic implications for Nationwide, including when the Society is invited to rescue another Building Society or other financial institution by way of merger or acquisition.